 Awards and recognition

-- Recognized as Alabama Rising Star 2011-2013 by Alabama Super Lawyers ®, Insurance Coverage
+- Recognized as Alabama Rising Star 2011-2016 by Alabama Super Lawyers® in the area of Insurance Coverage

 - AV® Preeminent Peer Review Rating from Martindale-Hubbell

 - Author, Back to Basics: Effective Reservations of Rights, Christian & Small Nonstop Insights Blog (April 2015)

 - Co-Author with Robert Shaughnessy, Vice President of Claims for Southern Pioneer Property & Casualty Insurance Co., Back to Basics: Effective Reservations of Rights, CLM Litigation Management magazine (Winter 2015)

 - Author, Surprise!
 Policy Non-Compliance with Financial Responsibility Regulations, Christian & Small Nonstop Insights Blog (July 2014)